 Consulting a lawyer after an accident happens ensures that you are informed of the ins-and-outs of the process for settling a truck accident claim and that you have an experienced lawyer by your side to make sure that you have the evidence you need to support your claim.
 Your lawyer can protect you from being taken advantage of by the truck driver’s insurance company, and give you a better idea of the options available to your case.
 If you require any financial assistance during this trying time, your lawyer can connect you with the resources you need during this time to ensure that you and your family are taken care of.

 Write a Demand Letter

-A demand letter is a document that includes the damages you are claiming from an at fault party for your injuries and losses in an accident.
+A demand letter is a document that includes the damages you are claiming from an at-fault party for your injuries and losses in an accident.
 If you are injured in a truck accident, you could be eligible to recover any out-of-pocket expenses that you experienced because of the crash.
-Truck drivers are required by Title 49 of the Code of Federal Regulations for commercial vehicles to carry at minimum liability insurance and cargo insurance in case an accident occurs.
-The most common types of damages that are included in demand letters for truck accidents includes:
+Truck drivers are required by Title 49 of the Code of Federal Regulations for commercial vehicles to carry a minimum liability insurance and cargo insurance in case an accident occurs.
+The most common types of damages that are included in demand letters for truck accidents include:

 - Medical Expenses

 Anyone can file an insurance claim for an accident, but filing a claim with guidance from a lawyer can produce the best results.
 Your lawyer can help you file a compelling insurance claim that proves the other party is responsible for your damages from the accident.
 Once the other party’s insurance company receives your insurance claim, they’ll provide a counter offer which serves as a starting point for negotiations.